 Stop motion model

-Also known as stop-frame, puppet animation, claymation, stop-motion.
+Also known as puppet animation, stop-frame and claymation.

 Stop-motion animation started at the beginning of the last century with the arrival of film, but it really came of age with the arrival of video & computers.
 Before that you didn't know how your animation was looking until it came back from the developers, and if something was wrong, your only option was to shoot the whole thing again.
 But now, with video & computers to assist, we can be absolutely sure of what we are creating, as we create it.